evanxg852000/evanxg852000.github.io/_posts/2019-01-05-lets-build-a-nodejs-micro-framework-part-i.md

 To get access to the full router API, the application `route` method is the way to go.
 It gives access to the full router instance of the app.
 Also, note the use of the `render` method on the HTTP response.
-This is the only API for using the framework template engine.
+This is the only API for using the template engine.
 I won’t go into the template engine syntax for now.
-The rest of the snippet shows all you can do with the framework router component.
+The rest of the snippet shows all you can do with the router component.

 <script src="https://gist.github.com/evanxg852000/bfd58fcae64c5493dc25069eb5729260.js"></script>